rajneesh069/python_learnings/04_mutability_and_immutability/README.md

 # Python Memory Management, Objects, and References

-- Everythig is an object in Python.
+- Everything is an object in Python.
+- For mutable objects, the data is not reused, but for immutable objects, the same data `can` be reused (depending on the context).

 ## 1. Mutability and Immutability in Python